moonstar-x/server-setup/docs/alpha/setting-up/index.md

 # Introduction

-This section details the configuration process of the server running linux.
+This section details the configuration process of the Alpha server running Linux.

 ## Server Specs